St Paul Island in the Pribilofs extension: | Dates: Thu 20- Wed 26 Jun 2024 Extension price £4,500 Extension deposit £630 Extension single supp £350

 |

-Days 11-12 | We continue our exploration of the Kenai Peninsula enroute to Seward.
-The coastline of Kenai Fjords NP is home to some of the most pristine, rugged, breathtaking glacial vistas in North America.
+Days 11-13 | We continue our exploration of the Kenai Peninsula enroute to Seward.
+The coastline of Kenai Fjords NP is home to some of the most pristine, rugged, breath-taking glacial vistas in North America.
 Dall’s Sheep are often seen on the cliffs above the road as well as the more elusive Mountain Goat.
-Islands busy with birds and mammals await us on our full-day boat trip from Seward into the Park's dynamic fjords.
+Islands busy with birds and mammals await us on our full-day boat trip from Seward into the Park’s dynamic fjords.
 Alcids rule the day as we watch for Horned and Tufted Puffins, Kittlitz’s and Ancient Murrelet, Thick-billed Murre and Parakeet Auklet.
 We’ll head towards the Chiswell Islands where thousands of nesting Black-legged Kittiwakes have painted the islands white.
 Marine mammals include Sea Otter, Harbor Seal, Steller’s Sealion, Pacific White-sided Dolphin, Orca, Humpback Whale and Harbour and Dall’s Porpoise.

 |